 But what happens to the people who fall behind on their payments?
 Are the penalties purely financial, or can you go to jail for not paying student loans?

-Can you go to jail for student loan default?
+Can you go to jail for defaulting on a student loan?

 No matter what a debt collector or lender tries to tell you, you will not be arrested or imprisoned for failing to repay your student loans.
 They cannot send the police to your house to haul you to the police station.
 Though you can be sued in court in an effort to collect defaulted student loans, it will not be a criminal case.